 A serious adventure for fit, experienced bike-packers, this back-country epic offers deep immersion in the mountains and valleys surrounding the Old Ghost Road.

-Combining with the Old Ghost Road to form a loop, this connector ride starts (and being a loop, finishes) at the northern end of the Old Ghost Road, near Seddonville, and takes in the aptly named Charming Creek and formidable Denniston Shortcut.
+Combining with the Old Ghost Road to form a loop, this connector ride starts (and being a loop, finishes) at the northern end of the Old Ghost Road, near Seddonville, and takes in the aptly named Charming Creek (CURRENTLY CLOSED – SEE TRAIL DETAIL BELOW) and formidable Denniston Shortcut.
 It also intersects the Westport to Old Ghost Road Heartland Ride, a short trip to the town of Westport.

 From Seddonville, the Roundabout seeks out the Charming Creek Walkway and a short stretch of highway before climbing up to the bare and desolate Denniston Plateau.
 It then follows the ‘Denniston Shortcut’ through the remote Orikaka Ecological Area to the Lyell car park at the southern end of the Old Ghost Road.